Debug Server Configuration

 - The debugger can be disabled entirely with kWingDebugDisabled=1.
 This is equivalent to setting the WINGDB_DISABLED environment variable before launching the debug program.

 - Set kWingHostPort to specify the network location of Wing IDE, so the debugger can connect to it when it starts.
 This is equivalent to setting the WINGDB_HOSTPORT environment variable before launching the debug program.
 The default value is localhost:50005.
 See section Remote Debugging for details if you need to change this value.

 - You can control whether or not the debugger's internal error messages are written to a log file by setting kLogFile.
+You should set this only at the request of Wingware Technical Support.
 Use <stdout>, <stderr>, or a file name.
 If the given file doesn't exist, it is created if possible.
 Note that using <stderr> may cause problems on Windows if the debug process is not running in a console.
 This is equivalent to setting the WINGDB_LOGFILE environment variable before launching the debug program (use a value of - to turn off logging to file).

 - Set kEmbedded to 1 when debugging embedded scripts.
 In this case, the debug connection will be maintained across script invocations instead of closing the debug connection when the script finishes.
 When this is set to 1, you may need to call wingdbstub.debugger.ProgramQuit() before your program exits, or before it discards an instance of Python, in order to cleanly close the debug connection to the IDE.
 This is equivalent to setting the environment variable WINGDB_EMBEDDED.